Nerkonda Paarvai Movie Review: A Definite Gamechanger For Kollywood and Thala Ajith!

 Verdict

 Nerkonda Paarvai is a gamechanger, both for Ajith as well as the Tamil film industry.
 It is a powerful movie that shows that entertainers can be sensible and impactful as well.
-As far as Ajith is considered, the film once again proves how fabulous an actor he is and throws light on his untapped potential as well.
+As far as Ajith is considered, the film once again proves how fabulous an actor he is and throws light on his untapped potential as a performer.